Overv/VulkanTutorial/en/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 staging buffer.
 It would just add extra overhead in this case and likely degrade performance instead of improving it.

 We should have multiple buffers, because multiple frames may be in flight at the same time and we don't want to update the buffer in preparation of the next frame while a previous one is still reading from it!
-We could either have a uniform buffer per frame or per swap chain image.
-However, since we need to refer to the uniform buffer from the command buffer that we have per swap chain image, it makes the most sense to also have a uniform buffer per swap chain image.
+Thus, we need to have as many uniform buffers as we have frames in flight, and write to a uniform buffer that is not currently being read by the GPU

 To that end, add new class members for `uniformBuffers`, and `uniformBuffersMemory`: